anilb-cool-dev/StockCharts/README.md

 Roadmap

-1. Register mystockchart.com
+1. Make SSL
-2. Unit tests with mocks
-3. Dockerize and kubernetes
+2. Dockerize and kubernetes
-4. Store secrets in AWS
+3. Store secrets in AWS
-5. Cron job to update price history
+4. Cron job to update price history
-6. Multi user support
+5. Multi user support
+6. Integration tests using RestAssured
+7. Load test using gatling and jmeter
+8. Unit tests with mocks